 While all Fitbits are water-resistant, none are waterproof.

 If the Fitbit you exposed accidentally to water is on the list of approved models for swimming, your Fitbit is likely working normally since it was designed for water submersion.

 If your Fitbit is not on the swim list and has stopped working, the first step is powering it off (if possible.)
 Not all Fitbits have an “off” switch or shutdown command–we don’t understand why that is.

-Fitbit models that you can shutdown include Blaze, Versa Series, Ionic, Surge, One, and Flyer.
+Fitbit models that you can shut down include Sense, Blaze, Versa Series, Ionic, Surge, One, and Flyer.

 Do not charge it, turn it on, or use your Fitbit until it’s 100% dry.

 You must get rid of the moisture before turning it on or connecting it to power for charging.